influenzanet/surveys-standards/docs/survey_description.md

 - **value** : value use to identify this value in the output data model (key, value, or to infer field name)
 - **extra** : data name of the question to be used as extra field (see below).

-**Extra Field**: Extra field (aka "open field") was a way to implement sub question attached to an input element (like checkbox) to enable data enter of an extra information.
+**Extra Field**: Extra field (aka "open field") was a way to implement sub question attached to an input element (like a checkbox) to enable data enter of an extra information.
 Common usage was the "Other" field.
 It was not presented as a sub question but as a extra input alongside the checkbox.
 It was implemented directly in the question as an optional extra input in the old model.
 The description refers to the extra element as a question itself to avoid this exception in the description model.
 The "extra" field allow to link both questions with the data_name of this sub question.
-This description doesnt fix how this kind of field should be presented in a survey implementation.
+This description doesn't fix how this kind of field should be presented in a survey implementation.

 ## Matrix rows/columns